nimesha-edirisinghe/react-starter-kit/README.md

 ## 3. Development

-To start the local dev server:
+To start the local dev server

 ```bash
 pnpm dev